Turning Digital Investment into Top and Bottom Line Dollars

 We invite you to join our network of leading CMOs and collaborate with your peers to establish a common-sense framework for measuring, communicating, and maximizing the contribution of marketing investment to shareholder value and growth.
 Our goal is to help the CMO community define objective performance marketing benchmarks, best practices and scorecards that quantify the value of marketing investment and create a simple standard for measuring marketing ROI across the company.

 If you want to participate, please contact us and we can include your views in our research.
-Alternatively, you can contribute to our online CMO research survey.
 Any marketer who participates will get a free copy of 100-page best practices research and benchmarking report entitled: Performance Marketing: A CMO Blueprint Quantifying the Value of Marketing Investment to Enterprise Value and Growth Strategy” – with actionable recommendations and benchmarks and research from over 400 CMOs and Board Members from Global 5000 organizations.